DivClassMou/bootstart-project/README.md

 2. The package folder can put your third party library
 3. js and css folder can put your custom file
 4. img folder can put your image file
+5. It's already put bootstrap, font-awesome and jQuery library in package folder and import in index.html

 ## Summary
 > Now you can start your project !